OMaciasd/transcrhisper/README.md

 ## 🚀 Features

-- Batch transcription of MP3 and MP4 files.
-- Automatic conversion of video files to MP3.
-- Audio splitting for long files.
-- Storage of transcriptions in text format.
-- Summary and metrics generation.
-- Simple web interface (FastAPI).
-- Logs and result tracking.

----

-## ✨ Features

 - 🎵 Batch transcription of `.mp3` and `.mp4` files
 - 🎥 Automatic conversion of videos to audio
 - ✂️ Audio splitting for long files